Rethinking Reward Models for Multi-Domain Test-Time Scaling: Introduction

 Beyond discriminative verifiers, several studies have shown that the generative ability of LLMs can improve CoT verification, such as \emph{LLM-as-a-judge}~\citep{wang2023chatgpt, liu2023g, zheng2023judging}.
 Based on this idea, other works fine-tune LLMs to generate a verification rationale for a CoT and compute the final reward from token probabilities~\citep{zhang2025generativeverifiers,thinkprm,zhao2025genprm}.
 To obtain verification CoTs for training, most previous work adopts \emph{consensus-filtering}: (i) generate verification CoTs, and (ii) retain the verification CoT if its parsed verdict aligns with outcome or process labels.
 After training, these generative verifiers have shown strong performance in math-adjacent reasoning tasks, outperforming discriminative verifiers.

-However, most of the research efforts on TTS with external verifiers have been devoted primarily to math-adjacent domains.
-This narrow scope limits the potential for LLM deployment in high-stakes real-world applications, such as legal~\citep{guha2023legalbench,cui2023chatlaw,fei2023lawbench} and medical~\citep{singhal2023large,kung2023performance,singhal2025toward} domains, where trustworthiness is paramount and rigorous verification of LLM outputs is especially important.
-Recently, \cite{versaprm} proposed multi-domain PRMs trained on the graduate level benchmark \citep[MMLU-Pro;][]{mmlu-pro}, covering 14 diverse domains, and showed that multi-domain training for PRMs significantly improves TTS performance across diverse domains.
-However, the study is \emph{limited} to discriminative PRMs and the broader potential of different verifier types (\eg, ORMs vs.\ PRMs, discriminative vs.\ generative) in the multi-domain setting still remains \emph{underexplored}.
+However, external verifiers for TTS have been studied primarily in math-adjacent domains.
+This narrow scope limits the potential for LLM deployment in high-stakes real-world applications, such as the legal~\citep{guha2023legalbench,cui2023chatlaw,fei2023lawbench} and medical~\citep{singhal2023large,kung2023performance,singhal2025toward} domains, where trustworthiness is paramount and rigorous verification of LLM outputs is especially important.
+Recently, \cite{versaprm} proposed multi-domain PRMs trained on the graduate-level benchmark \citep[MMLU-Pro;][]{mmlu-pro}, covering 14 diverse domains, and showed that multi-domain training for PRMs significantly improves TTS performance across diverse domains.
+However, the study is \emph{limited} to discriminative PRMs and the broader potential of different verifier types (\eg, ORMs vs.\ PRMs, discriminative vs.\ generative) in the multi-domain setting remains \emph{underexplored}.